xpmatteo/tddforandroid/manuscript/01-unit-converter.md

 T> Tip: keep android-free code in a separate module or project.
 Keep android-dependent code in a module that depends on the android-free module.

-The project structure then is:
+The project structure so far then is:

   * "UnitDoctor" project
     * "app" module, where Android-dependent code lives